Skip to content

 Another color that didn’t make the final cut is Benjamin Moore Miramichi.

-I really like Miramichi, but it is quite similar to Salamander and not very popular, so I left it off of my final 9 for best dark green paint colors.
+I really like Miramichi!
+It is a rich, smoky, emerald-teal, that can also look something like a peacock color in bright lighting.
+It is quite similar to Salamander but a bit bolder.
+It’s not very popular, so I left it off of my final 9 for best dark green paint colors.

 Because it isn’t super popular it was hard to find photos, but here is Miramichi in a powder room: